fodela/Data-Structure-and-Algorithm/Lessons/search_and_sort.md

 ### Shell sort

 The shell sort improves on the insertion sort by breaking the original list into a number of smaller sub-lists, each of which is sorted using an insertion sort.
 The unique way that these sub-lists are chosen is the key to shell sort.
 Instead of breaking the list into sub-lists of contiguous items, the shell sort uses an increment i, sometimes called the gap, to create a sub-list by choosing all items that are i items apart.

+### Merge sort

+Merge sort is a recursive algorithm that continually splits a list in half.
+If the list is empty or has one item, it is sorted by definition (the base case).
+If the list has more than one item, we split the list and recursively invoke a merge sort on both halves.
+Once the two halves are sorted, the fundamental operation, called a merge, is performed.
+Mergin is the process of taking two smaller sorted lists and combining the together into a single, sorted, new list.